bigdinotech/Arduino101Power/README.md

 In what situations is this most useful?

 Lets says you have a battery powered project that reads a sensor value once every second and saves it to an SD card.
 Simply using delay() will work but you will notice that you will run out of battery pretty fast.
-That is becasue even though the code is not doing much insude delay, it is still running everything at full clock speed and all peripeherals are on.
+That is becasue even though the code is not doing much inside delay, it is still running everything at full clock speed and all peripeherals are turned on.
-When we put the SoC to sleep, several things are turned off like most of the peripherals. voltage rails, and clocks.
-Basically, it drwas much less power and no code is running until a wake interrupt is generated.
+When we put the SoC to sleep, several things are turned off.
+This includes most of the peripherals. voltage rails, and some clocks.
+Basically, it draws much less power and no code is running until a wake interrupt is generated.

+Many projects typically have a loop where you read a sensor, do something with that reading, and then delaying for a set amount of time.
+In most cases, the sensor reading and action after typically takes much less time than the delay.
+This means that we are wasting a lot of power inside the delay doing nothing.
+By placing the SoC to sleep instead of just waiting inside the delay, we can save a considerable amount of power in most applications.